gargar165/char_LCD_rgb_LED/README.md

 <h1>char_LCD_rgb_LED<h2>A TeensyThread example on how to use mutexes and RAII to handle threading on the Teensy 4.1.</h2></h1>

-<p><b>Requires a Teensy 4.1 and the Arduino serial monitor for this iteration.</b> Using TeensyThreads, the programmer is able to run up to 8 threads at a time.
+<p><b>Requires a Teensy 4.1 and a dummy terminal like Arduino's serial monitor or PuTTY.</b> Using TeensyThreads, the programmer is able to run up to 8 threads at a time.
 This sketch creates four threads that read or write to I/O while also modifying memory.

 This program does two separate functions that require two threads each.